Applying to the Dual Language Program

 - The online kindergarten enrollment process needs to be complete to be considered.

-- Kindergarten registration forms received after the lottery deadline of March 11, 2022 will be dated in the order received.
+- Kindergarten registration forms received after the lottery deadline of March 10, 2023 and will be dated in the order received.
 Students will be placed on the corresponding waiting list in sequential order following the lottery.

 A lottery process will be used to enroll students into the Dual Language Program.
 The process is as follows: